shader-slang/spec/proposals/034-pointer-data-layout.md

 }
 ```

 Then, `Ptr<Foo>` would always use `ScalarDataLayout`.
-While this approach is
+While this approach fits
-attractive for the mental model where a type fully defines the memory layout
+the mental model where a type fully defines its memory layout and matches what
-and matches what most other languages opt for, it is not in line with existing
+most other languages opt for, it is not in line with existing language features.
-language features.
-In particular, `RWStructuredBuffer<T, IBufferDataLayout>`
+`RWStructuredBuffer<T, IBufferDataLayout>` already allows defining the data
-allows defining the data layout used for `T` externally; both
+layout used for `T` externally; both `RWStructuredBuffer<Foo, Std430DataLayout>`
-`RWStructuredBuffer<Foo, Std430DataLayout>` and
-`RWStructuredBuffer<Foo, ScalarDataLayout>` are legal.
+and `RWStructuredBuffer<Foo, ScalarDataLayout>` are legal.

-The proposed approach is instead more in line with how buffer types define their
+The proposed approach is more in line with how buffer types define their data
-data layouts.
+layouts.
 This is crucial, because one motivation for this feature is the
 lowering of buffer types to pointers on targets where such a transformation is
 possible (CPU targets).

-Still, it may be possible to add a `[DefaultLayout(...)]` in a separate proposal
+It may be possible to add a `[DefaultLayout(...)]` in a separate proposal later
-later on that would allow defining the layout in the type declaration similar
+on that would allow defining the layout in the type declaration similar to C or
-to C or Rust.
-Such an annotation would override the meaning of
+Rust.
+Such an annotation would override the meaning of `DefaultDataLayout`.
-`DefaultDataLayout`.
-This is deferred to a separate proposal due to the
+This is deferred to a separate proposal due to the complications involved with
-complications involved with semantics that require more careful design:
+the semantics that require more careful design:

 ```slang
 [DefaultLayout(ScalarDataLayout)]